 Although the concept of the least common factor itself is not a subject of modern research, the principles underlying it are continuously applied and refined in various fields.
 Number theory, for example, remains an active area of research with ongoing explorations into prime numbers, divisibility, and factorization.

 In computer science, algorithms related to finding factors and multiples are essential for cryptography and data compression.
-Modern encryption methods often rely on the difficulty of factoring large numbers into their prime factors.
+On top of that, modern encryption methods often rely on the difficulty of factoring large numbers into their prime factors.
 The security of RSA encryption, for instance, is based on the premise that it is computationally infeasible to factor large composite numbers.

 Tips and Expert Advice